 Bring it to life

-LSA's curriculum is wholly centred around preparing students for the screen industries, with the 'professional behaviour' KSBs playing a vital role in equipping students for successful careers.
-Regular work experience and industry opportunities provide students with a chance to enhance their 'essential skills' in real professional environments.
+LSA's curriculum is wholly centred around preparing students for careers the screen industries, with the 'professional behaviour' KSBs playing a vital role in equipping students for success.
+Regular work experience and industry opportunities provides students with the opportunity to enhance their essential skills.

 What's next